-- (1) Upon termination for the indicated reasons, Mr. Baltimore would receive (i) payment of any unpaid portion of his base salary through the effective date of termination; (ii) reimbursement for any outstanding reasonable business expense; (iii) continued insurance benefits to the extent required by law; and (iv) payment of any vested but unpaid rights as may be required independent of the employment agreement. - (2) Upon termination for the indicated reasons, Mr. Baltimore would receive earned but unpaid salary and bonus. - (3) Amount calculated as the number of common shares that have not vested (from the Outstanding Equity Awards at Fiscal Year-End December 31, 2011 Table) multiplied by the closing price of our common shares of \$16.83 on December 30, 2011, the last trading day of 2011.
+(1) Upon termination for the indicated reasons, Mr. Baltimore would receive (i) payment of any unpaid portion of his base salary through the effective date of termination; (ii) reimbursement for any outstanding reasonable

+- (2) Upon termination for the indicated reasons, Mr. Baltimore would receive earned but unpaid salary and bonus. - (3) Amount calculated as the number of common shares that have not vested (from the Outstanding Equity Awards at Fiscal Year-End December 31, 2012 Table) multiplied by the closing price of our common shares of \$19.37 on December 31, 2012, the last trading day of 2012. - (4) Upon termination in connection with a change-in-control, the performance-based restricted units will convert to restricted shares and such shares will immediately vest.
+During the first eighteen months of the performance period, performance units will not convert to restricted shares under any other termination event.